Morocco desert camp

 ‘al koutban’ simply means dunes, and the desert camp is nestled beneath the tallest dunes in the Erg Chigaga, at the heart of the Iriqui National Park of Morocco.

 Stay at Camp al Koutban for immersion in the rich desert environment and to disconnect.
+We are recommended by Lonely Planet.

 Enjoy hospitality renowned in this part of Morocco, as Hocin and his experienced team look after you.